Are you looking for a fun hike in Southern Utah? Let me tell you about hiking to Lower Calf Creek Falls.

 According to the trail brochure, wildlife watchers should look for “lizards, mule deer, ground squirrels, coyote, porcupine and mountain lion.”
 But all was quiet on the wildlife front during our hike.

 The premier reason for all of this effort, and the prize at the end of the trail, is located at Stop #14.
-Here, Lower Calf Creek Falls tumbles 126 ft. down the canyon walls creating a pool of water that would make a fun summer swimming hole.
+Here, Lower Calf Creek Falls tumbles 126 ft. down the canyon walls creating a pool of water that makes a fun summer swimming hole in warm weather.
 Although it’s too cool on our hike to go swimming, the mist from the waterfall provides a welcome refresher.

 Don’t hurry once you’ve arrived at this idyllic spot.
 Do like we did, take a seat on a fallen log near the sandy beach, enjoy a snack and take a bazillion photos.

-You could spend weeks hiking the trails or exploring on off-road adventures in Escalante National Monument.
+You could spend weeks hiking the trails or exploring on off-road adventures in Grand Staircase-Escalante National Monument.
 Unfortunately, our time was short, but we made the most of it by:

 - Driving portions of the Burr Trail